muheii/effortlogger/README.md

-# Group Th25 EffortLogger
+# EffortLogger - Group Th25
-NOTE: There needs to be a folder entitled "logs" in the main directory or else the program will not run.

-The planning poker section of this project runs on a web server and the code needs to point to the correct PHP script from the "php" folder.
-For this, we used XAMPP, a locally hosted Apache server.
-To use XAMPP, download and install the program with the default settings.
-Then, navigate to the `C:\xampp\htdocs\Demo` directory, and create a folder called "Demo".
-Extract the contents of the "php" directory from the repository into the "Demo" folder.
-Things should function properly after clicking the "start" button on the Apache line in XAMPP.
-You may need to create a "rooms" directory inside of the "Demo" folder for things to work 100% properly.

-IntelliJ users will have to modify the source settings in order to get the project to run.
+EffortLogger is a JavaFX application designed to help software developers track their effort on different projects, with a focus on specific lifecycle steps and categories.
+It also includes a Planning Poker feature for team estimation sessions.

+## Features

+- Secure user authentication
+- Time tracking with detailed categorization
+- Encrypted log storage using AES encryption
+- Planning Poker functionality for team estimation
+- Cross-platform Java implementation

+## Technologies Used

+- Java 8+
+- JavaFX for UI
+- PHP backend for Planning Poker functionality

+## Setup Instructions
+### Installation
+1. Clone this repository
+2. For planning poker functionality:
+    - Install XAMPP
+    - Navigate to `C:\xampp\htdocs` and create a "Demo" folder
+    - Copy the contents of the "php" directory into the "Demo" folder
+    - Start the Apache server in XAMPP
+3. Use your IDE to run the Main.java file through Maven or build and run with Maven directly in the terminal